it-praktyk/PowerShell-Random-Works/README.md

 Recommended hotfixes and updates for Windows Server 2012-based Failover Clusters are published here http://support.microsoft.com/kb/2784261

-Script use xml that are stored in folder with scripts

-Initial release of this script is based on download at 2013-11-08 from Niklas Akerlund site
+Script use xml files that are stored in folder with script.
+Initial release of this script is based on download at 2013-11-08 from Niklas Akerlund site.

+Files with hotfixes was updated at November 11, 2013 by Wojciech Sciesinski.

 IDEAS
+- checking github website for updated xlm files and downloading it locally
-- download only needed hotfixes
+- checking local folder or remote share for previously downloaded hotfixes and download only missed (MD5/SHA1 sum needed ?)
 - add decompress option for downloaded hotfixes
-- output report to file / with diffrent format support
+- output report to file / with diferent format support
+- add support for another systems and roles e.g. file services